apache/asterixdb/asterix-doc/src/site/markdown/AsterixSimilarityQueries.md

         where $jacc[0]
         return $c

-As shown above, the keyword index can be used to optimize queries with token-based similarity predicates, including [similarity-jaccard](AsterixDBFunctions.html#similarity-jaccard) and [similarity-jaccard-check](AsterixDBFunctions.html#similarity-jaccard-check).
+As shown above, keyword index can be used to optimize queries with token-based similarity predicates, including [similarity-jaccard](AsterixDBFunctions.html#similarity-jaccard) and [similarity-jaccard-check](AsterixDBFunctions.html#similarity-jaccard-check).